supertwist/fundamentals/GAI4creatives.md

   - BOX for output?
 - SSO login

 ### would a dedicated Grace Hopper node be sufficient for a class of 30 students?
 How do we test?
 Cost?
-(My recollection is about $12-15K)
+(My recollection is about $40K)
+- no...
+- assume 32 concurrent users (espedcially during class, then assume 12 hours per week per 32 users.)
+- is there a cluster that can support that?
+Cerberus?
+- talk to Glen: update the HPC website with current info, tutorials, etc - host on github rather than wordpress?
+- potential teaching partners - JP?

 ---
 ## Why run our own services locally?